anhadgill23/HOLD_Server_Side/README.md

 HOLD helps solve the problem of people having to manually do the complex calculations for their investments.
 It does that for them.

 This is the server side code for the app.
+The client side code is [here](https://github.com/anhadgill23/HOLD_Client_Side).